sematic-ai/sematic/docs/future-algebra.md

 `Future[Tuple[float, str]]`.
 Note that using futures nested in tuples-in-lists is not supported.
-Other collections, such as `Dict`, `Set`, etc. do NOT currently perform these kinds of automatic conversions--you will need to do them explicitly.
+Other collections, such as `Dict`, `Set`, etc. do NOT currently perform these kinds of automatic conversions; you will need to do them explicitly.

 ### Item access